ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-plugin-core/README.md

 ## Common Functionality

+* downloadSDL

+GraphQL endpoints are often public and as such many servers might disable introspection queries in production environment.
+Since GraphQL schema is needed to generate type safe clients, as alternative GraphQL servers might expose private endpoints (e.g. accessible only from within network, etc) that could be used to download schema in Schema Definition Language (SDL) directly.
+This function will attempt to download schema SDL from the specified endpoint, verify it is a valid SDL and return it to the client.

 * introspectSchema

 Executes introspection query against GraphQL endpoint, constructs GraphQL schema from the results and returns pretty